marshki/PowerballPy/README.md

 # Powerball number generator

-Pseudo-random number generator for 'Powerball' written in Python 2.7.6 .
+Pseudo-random number generator for 'Powerball' in Python 2 & 3.

 ## Usage

 Program can be run directly from a shell with:
-`python powerball.py`
+`python powerball.py` or `python3 powerball.py`

 Program generates the following set:

-* 5 pseudo-random numbers between 1 and 69, inclusive, and with no duplicates
+* 5 pseudo-random numbers between 1 and 69, inclusive (with no duplicates), and
 * 1 pseudo-random number between 1 and 26, inclsuive.

 User designates the number of sets they'd like to create.

 ## Todo:

-- [ ] Add Tkinter gui for this function.
+- [ ] Add Tkinter gui for this program.
-- [ ] Run in Python 3 as well.

 ## History

 First commit Apr.
 21, 2016 @20:23 ET.
+Unified programs for Python 2 & 3 08.04.2016.

 ## License